-China together with Russia has the largest number of land borders with neighboring countries (14) of any country in the world.
-They are running anti-clockwise from the East : Korea (North), Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Nepal, Bhutan, Myanmar, Laos and Vietnam.
-China's borders have changed many times over the centuries and its relations with its neighbors is a complex narrative of the historical development of China.
-It was only in the nineteenth century that China's borders were fixed and the concept of China as an ordinary nation was developed, previously the Chinese considered themselves rulers of all under heaven.
+China together with Russia has the largest number of land borders with neighboring countries (14).
+They are (running anti-clockwise from the East) : Korea (North), Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Nepal, Bhutan, Myanmar, Laos and Vietnam.
+China's borders have changed many times over the centuries and relations with neighbors is a complex narrative of the historical development of China.
+It was only in the nineteenth century that China's borders were fixed and the concept of China as a nation state was developed, previously the Chinese considered themselves rulers of 'all under heaven'.
 China was at the center and peoples were regarded as increasingly savage and barbaric the further out they lived.
 You can click on a country in the map to go to a description of the country.

-Up until the mid 19th century Russia was a small European state centered around the eastern coast of the Baltic Sea.
+Up until the 19th century Russia was a small European state centered around the western coast of the Baltic Sea.
 After the fall of the Sibir Khanate in 1581 the Russian Empire rapidly expanded by swallowing up numerous small kingdoms in Central and Eastern Asia.

 In the late 1950s and early 1960s the ‘Sino-Soviet Split’ first cooled relations and then transformed them into outright hostility.
 There was personal animosity between Mao and Khrushchev ➚ as they held different views on how Communism should develop.
 In 1969 the Battle of Damansky Island ➚ on the Ussuri River tensions turned into armed conflict, if only for 90 minutes.
 It was the intervention of Ho Chi Minh that helped relieve mounting tension.
 In the 1970s Russia supported hostile regimes to China in Vietnam; Laos and built up offensive capability along its long border with China particularly in Mongolia.
 China built extensive military defenses on Hainan island as China feared invasion from Vietnam, and it was only with the break-up of the U.S.S.R. that tensions have eased.See also Russia (Wikipedia) ➚

 Mongolia takes a large bite out of the northern China.
-The exact border with China is still a matter of dispute as the border passes through open grassland and desert with no geographical features.
+The exact border with China is still a matter of dispute as the border passes through open grassland and desert with no convenient geographical feature to mark a boundary.
 Over the last few thousand years China has had troubled relations with the Mongol people to the north.

 It was an integral part of China in Mongol (Yuan) and Qing dynasty times.
 The division of Mongolia as a separate sovereign nation is a little accident of history.
-At the fall of the Qing (Manchu) dynasty, Outer Mongolia declared itself independent in 1912.
-After the Russian Communist revolution in 1917, the Russians supported revolution in Outer Mongolia and it became a Communist state in 1924.
-In exchange for support in the war against Japan, China acknowledged Soviet Russian control of Mongolia.
+After the fall of the Qing (Manchu) dynasty in 1912 Outer Mongolia declared itself independent.
+Then came the Russian Communist revolution of 1917 and the Russians supported revolution in Outer Mongolia and it became a Communist state in 1924.
+In exchange for support in the war against Japan (1937-45), China acknowledged Soviet Russian control of Mongolia.
 It remained allied with Russia through the years of poor Sino-Soviet relations and served as the base for many Russian military outposts.
 With the break-up of the U.S.S.R., Mongolia took the route to democracy and market reform in 1992.

 Although a large country in land area it is sparsely populated.
 Many Mongolian are still nomadic herdsmen like their ancestors centuries ago.
-There are many ethnic Mongolians in northern China, particularly in Inner Mongolia.See also Mongolia (Wikipedia) ➚
+There are more ethnic Mongolians in northern China, particularly in Inner Mongolia than in Mongolia itself.See also Mongolia (Wikipedia) ➚

 When the Qing dynasty came under attack from foreign powers in the Opium Wars France took advantage and made Vietnam part of her French Indo-China Empire in 1885.
-After the French were ejected from Indo-China in 1954 as a result of internal revolts it soon became prey to the political triangle of U.S.S.R.; U.S.A. and China.
-Southern Vietnam was invaded by the U.S.A. in 1955 under the pretext of preventing Communist overthrow.
-Initially China and Russia together supported the Viet Minh in the North.
+After the French were ejected from Indo-China in 1954 as a result of internal revolts it soon became prey to the political ambitions of U.S.S.R.; U.S.A. and China.
+The U.S.A. military intervened in 1955 to support the beleaguered southern Vietnamese government under the pretext of preventing Communist overthrow from Northern Vietnam.
+Initially both China and Russia together supported the Viet Minh in the North.
 Ho Chi Minh spoke good Chinese and had good contacts with the Chinese Communist leadership.
 After the Sino-Soviet ➚ split, China switched its support to the Khmer Rouge ➚ in Cambodia (Kampuchea) rather than Vietnam (even though Cambodia does not have a land border with China), Cambodia became China's key ally in south-east Asia.
 China undertook a punitive, short invasion of Vietnam in 1979.

 During the Qing dynasty the Black Flag Army ➚ (Chinese rebels) invaded Laos and Vietnam.
 This soon escalated into the Sino-French War ➚ of 1884.
 Laos shared a similar fate to Vietnam, it was annexed by France during the years of dwindling Qing power after the Opium Wars.
 On the break-up of French Indo-China in 1954, Civil War broke out and the country became embroiled in the Vietnam/Cambodia Wars.
 In 1975 Pathet Lao with Russian support founded the Lao People's Democratic Republic.
 For this period the border with China was closed.
 It has only been since 1989 that relations with China have normalized.
 Laos remains a poor land-locked country.
 Road links with Yunnan have recently increased trade with China.See also Laos (Wikipedia) ➚